Squid Time in New England

 Jigs & Tackle

-A good, basic rod-and-reel setup for jigging, day or night, is a light spinning outfit spooled with 8-pound line.
+A good, basic rod-and-reel setup for jigging, day or night, is a light spinning outfit spooled with light line.
 Tie the squid jig to the end of the line and you’re good to go.
 No need for a leader here.

 Jigging action can be critical to success, and often you’ll have to experiment with numerous techniques until you find the right one.
 Daytime fishing usually requires a “yo-yo” jigging action, where the jig is lifted a foot or two off the bottom and allowed to free-fall.
 At night, the jig can be cast out away from shore and free-spooled until nearly out of sight, then lifted smoothly toward the surface.
 Sometimes you can score by simply jigging the lure directly below the spot where you’re standing.
 And sometimes simply allowing the jig to dangle at the end of the line works better than a more active presentation.
 Again, experimentation is key.
 If you have two people jigging at the same time, start by having each person use a different action or fish a different depth until you find the combination that works.